No ordinary memoir

-In 1990 Jeff Jay set off in an old sailboat for the Caribbean, alone and unprepared, and almost died in a violent winter storm 200 miles off Cape Hatteras.
-But Navigating Grace isn’t just a book about survival.
+Navigating Grace is an unusual book, a spiritual memoir disguised as a sailing story.
+Years ago, Jeff Jay set off alone in an old sailboat for the Caribbean, and almost died in a violent winter storm, 200 miles off Cape Hatteras.
+But Navigating Grace is more than a sailing yarn.
+It is a spiritual reckoning.

-Years before the voyage, Jeff had almost died of his alcoholism, rescued only by the love of others.
-But Navigating Grace isn’t just a book about recovery.
-In the years between his addiction and his voyage, Jeff’s brother committed suicide, his father died, and his first marriage broke up.
-But Navigating Grace isn’t just a book about overcoming grief and loss.
+Years before, Jeff had almost died of his addiction, living on the streets.
+He was rescued only by the love of his family.
+Yet Navigating Grace is more than a book about recovery.
+In the years between his addiction and his voyage, Jeff’s younger brother committed suicide, his father died at 58, and his first marriage broke up.
+Yet Navigating Grace is more a book about overcoming loss.

-Navigating Grace is a book about forgiveness and faith, disaster and deliverance, and the pivotal moments that reshape a life.
-Jeff Jay’s prose is quick and vivid, and his story will make you believe in miracles again.
+Navigating Grace is a many-layered memoir, as attested to by the reviews on amazon.
+It examines forgiveness, faith, doubt, and the terrifying moments that transform a life.
+Jeff Jay’s prose is quick and vivid, and when you read his story, you will believe in miracles again.